kmsmith137/ch_frb_l1/MANUAL.md

 <a name="example4"></a>
 **Example 4:**

+  - **NOTE that example 4 is currently broken and will be fixed soon.**
+    As discussed over email, it runs too slow in the 16-beam L1 server!
+    I am in the process of implementing an 8-beam server which will be able to run example 4.
+    For now, the text of the example is left unchanged for reference.

   - This is the same as example 3, except we run real 16K RFI removal on the L1 server, rather than placeholder RFI removal.